thetatoken/theta-infrastructure-ledger-explorer/docs/api.md

 **Query Parameters**

 - blockStart: the lowest block height wants to query
-- blockEnd: the heighest block height wants to query
+- blockEnd: the highest block height wants to query

 **Returns**